What is a Monopoly?

 Government-granted monopolies include utility companies, such as large electricity companies.
 These companies are often the sole providers of natural gas and electricity within a certain region.

-Another example of a government-granted monopoly is the United States Postal Service, which has a monopoly in delivering first class letters.
-Local telephone companies, cable service providers, Amtrak, and the major professional sports leagues are also government-granted monopolies.
+Another example of a government-granted monopoly is the United States Postal Service, which has a monopoly in delivering first class letters and issuing passports.
+Local telephone companies, cable service providers, Amtrak, and several major professional sports leagues are also government-granted monopolies.
 In general, government-granted monopolies have less incentive to innovate.
 They usually do not provide the best and most-efficient service to their customers, because they face no competition and have no incentive to cut costs.
 If they incur a loss, the government often provides financial assistance.

 Professionals, such as doctors, dentists, and lawyers, are officially part of the free market.
 However, they have received support from government legislation to restrict entry into their profession by making it more difficult for newly aspiring doctors, dentists, or lawyers to obtain licenses.
 This gives existing professionals a considerable amount of monopoly power.